 6th Australia Film Festival - Belo Horizonte

-The sixth edition of the Australian Film Festival will start in Belo Horizonte, from 22 March – 2 April, at the CCBB .
+The sixth edition of the Australian Film Festival will take place in Sao Paulo, from 12-24 April, at the CCBB .
 The festival is an immersion in the Australian culture, through outstanding cinematographic productions in the country.
 Between classics and recent movies, the show has several genres and classifications, such as: The Great Gatsby, In the Heart of the Sea, Moulin Rouge, Shine and more.
-After Belo Horizonte, Sao Paulo, Brasilia and Rio de Janeiro will host the Festival!
+After Sao Paulo, Brasilia and Rio de Janeiro will host the Festival!
 Check the complete schedule.

 Quiz Night - International Women's Day

 The Australian Embassy held a #InternationalWomensDay Quiz Night to raise funds for the Brazilian organisation Casa da Mulher.
 Thank-you to all of the participants who helped us to raise 6,000 BRL (2,500 AUD) to invest in local businesses run by women who have suffered from violence.
 Vibrant Ashantis Negras, which brought even more animation to the event!
 Increasing female participation in politics and economics is essential for social and economic development, and it was fantastic to hear about positive grass roots initiatives like Casa da Mulher in Brazil.